 - to mark that they belong to a certain group

 - to show self-expression

-About half of women say they regularly colour their hair, according to a poll conducted by ShopSmart.
-A study commissioned by Clairol revealed that women who dye their hair blonde feel more attractive to the opposite sex and are generally more confident.
-However, the fact is women seem to rely on conforming to beauty ideals in order to feel confident.
-There definitely needs to be more images of natural women in the media, much like the campaigns for embracing all body shapes.
-It would save us all a lot of money!
+In terms of hair dye, about half of women say they regularly colour their hair, according to a poll conducted by ShopSmart.
+And a study commissioned by Clairol revealed that women who dye their hair blonde feel more attractive to the opposite sex and are generally more confident.

 Piercing and tattooing